martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Don’t worry about starting with a blank canvas.md

   - /dont-worry-starting-blank-canvas/
 ---

-# Don’t worry about starting with a blank canvas

 When starting a new project/product job, I used to worry about starting with a blank canvas.
 Now I’m more alert to the challenges of established systems.

 Earlier in my career, when starting a new project I’d wonder: Where will I begin?
 How will I set up the right structures, ways of thinking?